RockRapids/SHOP/Contributing.md

 # Contributing to Rock Rapids Community Apps

-Thank you for your interest in contributing to the Rock Rapids community applications ecosystem!
+Thank you for your interest in the Rock Rapids community applications ecosystem!

 This document outlines how you can get involved and help build digital tools that serve our community.

 ## Who Can Contribute